 -

-That’s what I write at the top of my pad during important meetings to act as a reminder for how I want to behave under pressure.
-And then I practice…
+That’s what I write at the top of my pad during important meetings as a reminder for how I want to behave under pressure.
+And this is what I do before, during and after.
+Before During the session After I reflect on how it went.
+What I could do differently next time and give myself…

 -